Analysis | Winners and losers from 2020 state battles

 Florida became the first state in the South — and the first state that voted for Trump — to require a $15 minimum wage, after voters easily approved this ballot initiative this November.
 Eight states now require or will soon require workers get paid at least that.
 Having Florida among them raised hopes among minimum wage advocates that they can expand their fight into other purple or conservative-leaning states, too.

-Losers: Democrats, challengers to governors, also electoral reform
+Losers: Democrats, challengers to governors, also changes to electoral systems

 Democrats

-After hoping to flip as many as half a dozen state legislative chambers this year, Democrats ended up losing two.
+After hoping to flip as many as a half-dozen state legislative chambers this year, Democrats ended up losing two.
 Democrats needed to get a foot in the door in states by 2021, when many state politicians get to redraw congressional maps.
 These are lines that will last for the next decade and help determine which party controls Congress.
 Instead, Republicans will go into yet another redistricting effort controlling a majority of chambers — 53 to Democrats’ 31.

 The battle for state legislatures was also historically static.
 You have to go back to the 1940s to find an election when so few chambers flipped parties, said Tim Storey, the executive director of the nonpartisan National Conference of State Legislatures.
 Voters were just not that motivated to make big changes in who represents them.
 In addition, Storey says lawmakers will have some practical limitations to legislating next year in a pandemic — virtual sessions, or plexiglass between lawmakers, or limited access to state capitols — that could make big, bold legislative changes hard to come by in 2021.